 - All content owned by "esri"

-- Ensure the Enabled dial is selected and click Update.
+- Ensure the False option is selected and click Update.

-Once external content has been disabled, you will need to specify a custom group whose basemaps will be shown in the basemap gallery.
+Once external content has been disabled, you must specify a custom group whose basemaps will be shown in the basemap gallery.

-Living Atlas of the World is a collection of ready-to-use geographic content available from ArcGIS Online.
-It can be disabled from your ArcGIS Enterprise portal for disconnected environments.
-However, you can still use Living Atlas boundary layer content in a disconnected environment by downloading files from My Esri and publishing them to your portal as feature layers.
+ArcGIS Living Atlas of the World is a collection of ready-to-use geographic content available from ArcGIS Online.
+It can be disabled from your portal for disconnected environments.
+However, you can still use ArcGIS Living Atlas boundary layer content in a disconnected environment by downloading files from My Esri and publishing them as feature layers.

 To learn how to update the utility services to point to local services, see Configure utility services for full instructions.
 The following provides an overview of the necessary changes.

-Print service—When you click Print in the portal Map Viewer, the print service is used to preview and print the map.
+Print service—When you click Print in Map Viewer or Map Viewer Classic, the print service is used to preview and print the map.
 By default, the service originates from ArcGIS Online.
-In a disconnected environment, you'll need to configure your portal to use a print service from an ArcGIS Server site; otherwise, you won't be able to print and preview web maps.
+In a disconnected environment, you'll need to configure your organization to use a print service from an ArcGIS Server site; otherwise, you won't be able to print and preview web maps.
 The service can be the ArcGIS Server site's preconfigured print service or a custom print service hosted on the server.

-If you specify a hosting server for your portal, the hosting server's print service is automatically configured with the portal.
-You'll only need to start and share the print service to use it in the portal.
+If you specify a hosting server for your organization, the hosting server's print service is automatically configured with the portal.
+You'll only need to start and share the print service to use it in your organization.
 However, if you've previously configured a print service with your portal, the URL is not updated when specifying a hosting server.
-You'll need to start the service, share the service, and then configure it as a utility service.
+You'll need to start the service, share the service, and configure it as a utility service.

-Geocode service—Portal for ArcGIS is preconfigured to use the World Geocode Service hosted by ArcGIS Online, which allows you to find and map a specified address or place name.
+Geocode service—ArcGIS Enterprise organizations are preconfigured to use the ArcGIS World Geocoding Service hosted by ArcGIS Online, which allows you to find and map a specified address or place-name.
 In a disconnected environment, you'll need to set up your own ArcGIS Server geocode service to find addresses.

 Geometry service—Geometry services perform the calculations necessary to do such spatial analysis as buffering and calculating area.
-Portal for ArcGIS uses an ArcGIS Online geometry service by default.
+ArcGIS Enterprise organizations use an ArcGIS Online geometry service by default.
 In a disconnected environment, you'll need to set up your own ArcGIS Server geometry service.
 The service can be an ArcGIS Server site's preconfigured geometry service or a custom geometry service hosted on the server.

 Route service—Route services allow you to find directions between two or more locations.
-The portal's route utility service is used for the Directions functionality available in web maps.
-By default, there is no route service configured with the portal.
-To get directions from Map Viewer in a disconnected environment, you'll need to publish your own ArcGIS Server route service.
+The route utility service is used for the Directions functionality available in web maps.
+By default, there is no route service configured with ArcGIS Enterprise organizations.
+To get directions from Map Viewer or Map Viewer Classic in a disconnected environment, you'll need to publish your own ArcGIS Server route service.

-extentService: "<URL to local map service>",—The extent service is used to update or set the extent of a web map item in the Set Extent dialog box in the portal website.
+extentService: "<URL to local map service>",—The extent service is used to update or set the extent of a web map item on the Set Extent dialog box in the portal.
 By default, the extent service originates from ArcGIS Online.
-In a disconnected environment, you'll need to configure your portal with a GIS Server map service.
-The service must use the WGS 1984 geographic coordinate system with well-known ID (WKID) 4326.
+In a disconnected environment, you'll need to configure your portal with a GIS Server tiled map service.
+The service must use the WGS84 geographic coordinate system with well-known ID (WKID) 4326.

-searchArcGISOnlineEnabled: false,—With this property, you can disable the option in Map Viewer to search for layers in ArcGIS Online.
+searchArcGISOnlineEnabled: false,—With this property, you can disable the option in Map Viewer Classic to search for layers in ArcGIS Online.
 The default is true.
-When disabled, the option to search for layers in ArcGIS Online will be hidden from the Search for Layers dialog in Map Viewer.
+When disabled, the option to search for layers in ArcGIS Online will be hidden from the Search for Layers dialog box in Map Viewer Classic.

 The locally hosted API can also be used to preview ArcGIS Server services in the Services Directory.
-See Connecting the ArcGIS Server Services Directory to your portal for details.
+See Connect the ArcGIS Server Services Directory to your portal for details.